 Although the hot springs are off limits for swimming, you may soak in the Gardner River where water from the Boiling River hot spring warms it.
 This swimming area is located just over the Montana border and is simply referred to as the Boiling River.
 It is closed periodically due to dangerously high water levels, so make sure to double check the status of this swimming area before heading there.

 The Fishing Bridge, Lake Village, and Bridge Bay Area

 This area of the park is centered around the massive Yellowstone Lake, which is the largest high elevation lake in North America.
 The lake can be explored from a variety of vantage points, including the Fishing Bridge and its expansive shoreline.
 Also found in this section of Yellowstone are the unique thermal features at Mud Volcano and Sulphur Caldron.

-Yellowstone is world famous as a destination for backcountry exploration.
+Yellowstone is world-famous as a destination for backcountry exploration.
 With hundreds of miles of trails and 300 backcountry campsites, this comes as no surprise.
 Another draw to this park’s backcountry is the abundance of wildlife that can be found here.
 The largest concentration of mammals within the lower 48 can be found in this park.
 Cougars, black and brown bears, wolves, bobcats, bison, bighorn sheep, and pronghorns are among the unique animals that call this area home.
 Thirteen species of bats also live within Yellowstone.

 The Danger of Hot Springs and Geysers

 Viewing of the hot springs and geysers within Yellowstone National Park should always be done from the designated pedestrian walkways and trails.
-This is in partly to prevent damage to the delicate ecosystem, but is also for your safety.
+This is in part to prevent damage to the delicate ecosystem but is also for your safety.
 Over the years, many people have died falling into the boiling thermal pools, so make sure to be cautious and aware of your surroundings while navigating in this park.